germancutraro/CRUD-nodejs/README.md

 # CRUD Node.Js - Express and MongoDB

-A customers admin application using nodejs
+A customer's admin application using nodejs

 ## Instalation